Master list: Company Formation

 The Company Formation section of firma.de’s blog is filled with blog articles aimed at educating you on the legal ins and outs of establishing a business in Germany.
 We’ve categorised all the posts so you can quickly search and go!
 Contents GmbH UG (haftungsbeschränkt) Holding companies GbR Einzelunternehmen/sole proprietorships/freelancing AG Types of businesses (specific industries) …

 How to set up a company in Germany: A company formation checklist

 Want to set up a limited liability company (UG or GmbH) in Germany?
 We’ve put together a roadmap to help guide you through the formation process.
-This checklist will save you hours of research as we’ve included everything you need in one neat checklist.
+This will save you hours of research as we’ve included everything you need in one neat checklist.
 Get ready for some fun German terminology!
-In true German style, …
+In true German style, there …

 Why entrepreneurs should have five bank accounts in Germany or: The problem of terminated German bank accounts

 Entrepreneurs should maintain at least five bank accounts: two corporate current/checking/cheque accounts at different banks, two business instant access savings accounts (geschäftliches Tagesgeldkonto) either at the bank that offers current accounts (Girokonto) or another banking institution, and a private current account at another bank.
 But why all this effort?
 Because it gives the entrepreneur more …

 Should I use the Musterprotokoll or bespoke articles of association when incorporating a UG in Germany?

 When forming any UG (the German entrepreneurial company with limited liability), an appointment with the notary is a must: For this, all shareholders sign the articles of association (known as Gesellschaftsvertrag or Satzung in German), which is then certified by the notary.
 Only after this date can the documents for the UG be sent by …

 Forming a UG: Should I use the calendar year as my company’s financial year in Germany?